Onyeami/premierfiveyears/README.md

     - Each player starts with lives.
     - A player loses one life when he answers a question incorrectly.
-    - The game ends when a player runs out of lives.
+    - The game ends when a player runs out of his three lives.
-    - When a player gets 1000 points he will get a bonus live.
+    - Each 1000 points attracts an extra live.

 4. ## _User Authentication_

 To play the game, users must log in with their email address.
-This ensures a personalized experience and allowa us to track your progress and high scores.
+This ensures a personalized experience and allow us to track your progress and high scores.

 ## User Experience

 The target audience comprises over one billion English Premier League fans from various parts of the world.
-A five-year landmark was chosen to ensure that the events remain fresh in the players' minds.
+Last five years landmark was chosen to ensure that the events remain fresh in the players' minds.
 This decision was made to enhance the quiz's user-friendliness, eliminating the need for players to ponder extensively over their answers.

 ## User stories